rancavil/pyEtherIP/README.md

 PyEtherIP
 =========

-This is a python module to capute and read ethernet frames and ip packets from network.
+This is a python module to capture and read ethernet frames and ip packets from network.

 With pyEtherIP you can monitoring the network traffic writing python's scritps.
 A simple python script, reads each ethernet frames and ip packets and represents it like a python dictionary.